Summary of our Family HandbookUPDATED: l2/l2/23

 - Input into the weekly program, policies and procedures

-In order to maintain a safe and clean environment for the children, it is imperative that each family participate by donating their time to working bees.
-These are held twice a year on Saturdays, between the hours of 8am-12.00pm and each family needs to provide one person for two hours or two people for one hour.
-Children are no permitted to attend.
+Working bees are held twice a year on Saturdays, between the hours of 8am-12.00pm and each family needs to provide one person for two hours or two people for one hour.
+Adults ONLY, no children permitted.

-Working bees dates are in the Preschool calendar and parents are notified in the Newsletter or by email.
-A working bee levy will be charged to families who do not attend the working bee, in order to cover the costs of paying for services of independent contractors.
-Contact the Director if you can’t make the working bee due to unforeseen circumstances or work commitments.
-This fee is currently $100.
+A working bee levy $100.00 will be charged to families who do not attend the working bee, in order to cover the costs of paying for services of independent contractors.
+Please see the Director if you can’t make the working bee due to unforeseen circumstances or work commitments.

-Executive Management Committee members are exempt from attendance at working bees.
+Management Committee (executive) members are exempt from working bees per year.

 - Documentation around the Preschool